coderdj/redax/README.md

-# DAX
+# REDAX
 D. Coderre, 2018.
-See license in LISCENSE file.
+See license in LICENSE file.

 ## Prerequisites